Phenobarbital (Luminal) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 No, abruptly discontinuing phenobarbital use is never recommended.
 Barbiturate withdrawal can be very intense, and with some medications, the symptoms may even become deadly.
 This is especially true if a person tries to stop taking phenobarbital on their own after misusing it.

-If you are struggling with phenobarbital addiction and you want to get sober, a medical detox program can provide safe, comfortable, and effective treatment to help you recover.
+If you are struggling with phenobarbital addiction and you want to get sober, a medical phenobarbital detox program can provide safe, comfortable, and effective treatment to help you recover.
 With medical treatment and round-the-clock support, you’ll be less likely to relapse or overdose and your withdrawal symptoms may also be less severe and long-lasting with medication-assisted treatment.

-Upon completion of the detox program, your treatment team will provide you with personalized recommendations for ongoing care.
+Upon completion of the phenobarbital detox program, your treatment team will provide you with personalized recommendations for ongoing care.
 This may include referrals to residential or outpatient drug rehab programs or sober living homes.
-These types of addiction treatment and recovery support programs will help you sustain long-lasting sobriety after detox by providing you with life tools, strategies for coping with cravings and high-risk situations, behavioral therapy, and more.
+These types of phenobarbital treatment and recovery support programs will help you sustain long-lasting sobriety after detox by providing you with life tools, strategies for coping with cravings and high-risk situations, behavioral therapy, and more.

 There is no official medical timeline for phenobarbital withdrawal.
 Generally, the duration and severity of phenobarbital withdrawal symptoms will vary depending on how frequently a person misused it, how much they used each time, how long they’ve been abusing it, and other individual factors.